A6h9lash/MSC-group-project/README.md

 http://kincyclopedia.eu-west-2.elasticbeanstalk.com/

 ## Kincyclopedia: Software Group Development Project
+When the complete human genome was sequenced, research into identification and characterisation of human protein kinases became more prevalent.
+Kinases are a protein class that chemically add phosphoryl groups to themselves (auto-phosphorylation) or other proteins (substrates) through a process called phosphorylation.
+The sites where phosphorylation occurs are defined as phosphosites.

-Kincyclopedia was developed by a group of five students part of the MSc Bioinformatics course from the Queen Mary's University of London, under the supervision of Prof Conrad Bessant and Dr Fabrizio Smeraldi.
+Kincyclopedia is a web application developed by a group of five students part of the MSc Bioinformatics course from Queen Mary University of London, under the supervision of Prof Conrad Bessant and Dr Fabrizio Smeraldi.
+The ultimate aim of our application is to act as a central hub for information on human kinases, all of their known phosphosites and kinase inhibitors.

-All the search functions in the website were linked to a database, which contained kinases, inhibitors and phosphosites information.
-This information was used to produce a report card for the search string given by the user.
 An important feature apart from the search function is the phosphoproteomics data analysis tool, which produces a result in three categories bar plot representing the relative kinase activity and relative inhibited kinase activity, volcano plot for the complete protein and a volcano plot for all the identified kinases.
 All the files which were used to these plots can be downloaded for further use.

 ## Packages required to run the website